FloatingArrayDesign/MoorDyn/docs/inputs.rst

 This last entry expects a string of one or more characters without spaces, each character activating a given output property.
 A placeholder character such as “-” should be used if no outputs are wanted.
-Eight output properties are currently possible:
+Ten output properties are currently possible:

  - p – node positions
  - v – node velocities